dudetracey/dudetracey/README.md

 - 👋 Hi, I’m @dudetracey
 - 👀 I’m interested in programming to see how math and statistics are used in "real life."
-I'm currently looking for my first tech job!
 - 🌱 I’m currently learning Python!
 - 💞️ I’m looking to collaborate on anything!
 I'm a huge beginner!
 - 📫 How to reach me @dudetracey on twitter.